The countries with the fastest internet in the world have been announced for the year. Read our insights and browse the rankings below

 Region by region

 Unsurprisingly, Europe has the world’s highest concentration of countries with the fastest internet.
-Seven of the top ten countries with the fastest internet are in Europe.
-Liechtenstein has the fastest broadband in Europe and the world an average speed of 211.26Mbps.
+Six of the top 10 countries with the fastest internet are in Europe.
+Iceland has the fastest broadband in Europe and the world an average speed of 216.56Mbps.

-Iceland, Andorra, Monaco and Luxembourg are all close behind.
-The UK is in 36th place with an average speed of 51.48Mbps.
+Liechtenstein, Andorra, Luxembourg and France are not too far behind.
+The UK is in 27th place with an average speed of 72.06Mbps.

-In Asia, Singapore (8), Japan (9) and Hong Kong (11) the fastest broadband with South Korea some distance behind in 29th place.
+In Asia, Taiwan (4) Japan (6), Singapore (9) and Hong Kong (15) have the fastest broadband speeds with South Korea in 23rd place.

 Countries with the fastest internet in Europe